Expert’s Guide to Deploy a Micronaut Microservices Application to Oracle Cloud Infrastructure Container Engine for Kubernetes

 environment variable to the valuelinux/amd64

-Your next step is to prepare a container repository in Container Registry.
-Create a Container Repository named “gdk-k8s/users-oci” in your compartment:
+Create a container repository named “gdk-k8s/users-oci” in your compartment:

 export USERS_REPOSITORY=$(oci artifacts container repository create --display-name gdk-k8s/users-oci --compartment-id $OCI_COMPARTMENT_ID | jq .data.id -r)